OpenNebula/docs/source/deployment/references/oned_conf.rst

 - ``DEFAULT_CDROM_DEVICE_PREFIX``: Same as above but for CDROM devices.

+- ``DEFAULT_IMAGE_PERSISTENT``: Control the default value for the PERSISTENT attribute on image creation (oneimage clone, onevm disk-saveas).
+If blank images will inherit the persistent attribute from the base image.

+- ``DEFAULT_IMAGE_PERSISTENT_NEW``: Control the default value for the PERSISTENT attribute on image creation (oneimage create).
+By default images are no persistent if not set.

 More information on the image repository can be found in the :ref:`Managing Virtual Machine Images guide <img_guide>`.

 Sample configuration: